 Instead of browsing all the way down, according to me, by all odds it’s Kotlin.

-Kotlin is general-purpose programming language and it was first introduced by JetBrains in 2011, which is the originator of IntelliJ IDEA, PyCharm, and many other top IDEs.
+Kotlin is a general-purpose programming language and it was first introduced by JetBrains in 2011, which is the originator of IntelliJ IDEA, PyCharm, and many other top IDEs.
 It got its name from ‘Kotlin Island’ in St. Petersburg, Russia.
 Kotlin was actually created to be better than Java in every possible way.
-But JetBrains didn’t put an effort to write an entire new IDE’s from scratch.
+But JetBrains didn’t put an effort to write an entirely new IDE’s from scratch.
 This was the reason why Kotlin was made 100% interoperable with Java.
 If you’re planning to fiddle around with Kotlin along with Java, you can do that without guilt.

-Kotlin sharing and app-cloud based services which offer a higher level feature set like Google Firebase will feature on Android as a platform in coming times.
+Kotlin sharing and app-cloud based services that offer a higher level feature set like Google Firebase will feature on Android as a platform in the coming times.